 Tap keeps people updated about the status of the water around them — at water fountains, water bottle refill stations and local partners who have agreed to provide water — in real time.
 When fountains inevitably break or start tasting weird, users and vendors can report that on the app.

-So far, the Tap team has mapped out 35,000 drinking water locations across 30 countries.
-To achieve this high number, they partnered with bars, restaurants, and coffee shops that were willing to offer people water for free in exchange for placement on the map — talk about a win-win for all parties involved.
+So far, the Tap team has mapped out 35,000 drinking water locations across 30 countries and has partnered with bars, restaurants, and coffee shops willing to offer people water for free in exchange for placement on the map — talk about a win-win for all parties involved.